 How to apply for ESOL funding

-Applications for terms 1 and 2 were due by 1 March 2018
+Applications for terms 1 and 2 are due by 1 March 2019

 Before applying for funding you need to complete the ELLP record of progress and matrices for each current migrant, refugee background or New Zealand-born English language learner at your school.

 Go to Guidance in using the English Language learning Progressions matrices (external link) from the ELLP professional support modules on TKI.